7 Vegetables You Should Eat in Rome in Spring

 Broccolo Romanesco

-You cannot ignore the distinctive appearance of the Roman broccoli with its pointed florets and striking green color.
-With a texture closer to cauliflower, the flavor is nutty and sweet.
-It is commonly served ripassato, boiled until just soft and then tossed in a hot pan with olive oil, garlic, and red chili.
-In Rome, it is also found cooked with anchovy and pecorino romano until almost a sauce and served with pasta, or in the traditional fish soup zuppa broccoli e arzilla where it is cooked in a fish broth with skate and broken pieces of spaghetti.
+With its pointed florets and striking green color, the Roman broccoli is hard to miss.
+Its texture is closer to cauliflower, and it has a nutty, sweet flavor.
+Commonly served ripassato (boiled until soft, then tossed with olive oil, garlic, and red chili), it’s also found cooked with anchovy and pecorino romano for a pasta sauce, or in the traditional fish soup zuppa broccoli e arzilla with skate and broken spaghetti.

-If you love the local food market as much as we do, then join our Sunday Farmer’s Market Tour in Rome or our morning cooking classes in Rome which include a tour to the market.
+If you love local food markets as much as we do, join our Farmer’s Market Tour in Rome or Discover the freshest seasonal produce and learn to cook like a true Italian.